Iron Horse Park

 Implementation

-Relating specifically to recognized organizations, non-resident fees will not be applied to high school age participants when OHSAA rules apply, limiting the number of players from Centerville High School on a team.
+Relating specifically to recognized organizations, non-resident fees will not be applied to high school-age participants when OHSAA rules apply, limiting the number of players from Centerville High School on a team.

 Pricing